-- Our children have the right to be protected from harm, abuse and neglect - That every child has the right to an education and children people need to be safe and to feel safe in school - Children need support that matches their individual needs, including those who may have experienced abuse - Our children have the right to express their views, feelings and wishes and voice their own values and beliefs - Our children should be encouraged to respect each other's values and support each other - Our children have the right to be supported to meet their emotional and social needs as well as their educational needs - Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, trans-phobic and cyberbullying), exploitation, extreme behaviours, discriminatory views and risk taking behaviours
+- Our children have the right to be protected from harm, abuse and neglect - Our children have the right to experience their optimum mental and physical health - Every child has the right to an education and children need to be safe and to feel safe in school Children need support that matches their individual needs, including those who may have experienced abuse - Our children have the right to express their views, feelings and wishes and voice their own values and beliefs - Our children should be encouraged to respect each other's values and support each other - Our children have the right to be supported to meet their emotional, social and mental health needs as well as their educational needs.
+Our school will ensure clear systems and processes are in place to enable identification of these needs.
+Including consideration of when mental health needs may become a safeguarding need. - Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, transphobic and cyber bullying), exploitation, extreme behaviours, discriminatory views and risk-taking behaviours

-All staff and visitors have an important role to play in safeguarding children and protecting them from abuse.
+All staff and visitors have an important role to play in safeguarding children and protecting them from abuse and considering when mental health may become a safeguarding issue.